The Poop Patrol. Steps for teaching your dog to help clean up.

 So what to do?
 Grab some footage of the goal behavior of Find Your Poop and share it.

-In the video, Bob Ryder of Pawsitive Transformations, LLC is showing how he sends Daisy to find the spots where she’s pooped.
+In the below video, Bob Ryder of Pawsitive Transformations, LLC is showing how he sends Daisy to find the spots where she’s pooped.
 Next, Cailie and I get in the game.
 In the video at around 4:15 I sincerely believe Cailie is taking me on a wild goose chase, then at around 5:17 she totally surprises me.
 Oh me of little faith!

 It’s an easy behavior teach and put on cue so that your dog can help in the cleanup process.

-Here’s how I trained Cailie to “Find Your Poop”:
+Here’s how I trained Cailie to “Find Your Poop”

 Most dogs will sniff an area where they pooped (or another dog has pooped).
 I used the training process of capturing to help Cailie learn what I wanted.
 Capturing is taking advantage of a behavior your dog offers naturally and then marking and reinforcing that behavior

 When out on a walk and Cailie stopped to poop, I’d watch and wait patiently.
-As soon as she finished her business and turned around to sniff that fresh pile of stinky poop (ok, stinky to me, likely not her!), I “captured” the naturally occurring behavior of “sniffing the poop.”
+As soon as she finished her business and turned around to sniff that fresh pile of stinky poop (stinky to me, likely not her!), I “captured” the naturally occurring behavior of “sniffing the poop.”
 I used a verbal marker (the word Yes!) and followed with a reinforcer (piece of yummy food your dog really likes).

 Because Cailie was so consistent in turning around to sniff that stinky pile, I began adding the verbal cue “Find Your Poop” just a few seconds before she began sniffing.
 I repeated this for a few days.